 In 1850, Bartlett sought other work for health and financial reasons.
-His political and scholarly connections brought him an appointment as the commissioner of the Mexican Boundary Survey, a sensitive post that afforded Bartlett an opportunity to combine ethnological and scientific exploration.
-During his two-and-a-half year tenure in the U.S.-Mexico borderlands, Bartlett sketched the terrain, collected specimens of plants and animals, and studied the languages, artifacts, and cultures of the Southwestern Indians.
-He published his observations in his Personal Narrative, a two-volume work that appeared in 1854 and remains a study of great scholarly merit.
+His political and scholarly connections brought him an appointment as the American commissioner of the Mexican Boundary Survey, a task necessitated by the American acquisition of a huge area from Mexico in its Treaty of Guadalupe-Hidalgo, ending the Mexican War.
+This post allowed Bartlett to combine ethnological and scientific exploration with his artistic skills.
+During his two-and-a-half-year tenure in the United States–Mexico borderlands, Bartlett sketched the terrain, collected specimens of plants and animals, and studied the languages, artifacts, and cultures of the Southwestern Indians.
+He published his observations at his own expense in his Personal Narrative, a two-volume work that appeared in 1854 and remained a study of great scholarly merit.
+It is described by Robert V. Hine, a leading historian of the American West, as “a vivid, literate account of enduring value to scholars and naturalists.”
+In 1968, Hine published a study of Bartlett’s work entitled Bartlett’s West: Drawing the Mexican Boundary.